-Huston-Tillotson University is committed to making its academic programs and other services accessible to qualified students with disabilities.
-The University is committed to providing equal opportunities for students with disabilities to develop and demonstrate their academic skills while maintaining the academic integrity of University programs.
-Consistent with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, it is the policy of Huston-Tillotson University that no otherwise qualified person with a disability shall be subjected to discrimination because of that disability under any program or activity conducted or sponsored by the University.
+Huston-Tillotson University is committed to making its academic programs and services accessible to qualified students with disabilities.
+Consistent with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, the University is committed to providing equal opportunities for students with disabilities so they can develop and demonstrate their knowledge and skills while maintaining the academic integrity of the University.

-The Office of Disability Services (ODS) serves as a contact point for students with disabilities.
-The goal of ODS is to support academic efforts of students with disabilities by providing a physically and educationally accessible University environment that ensures an individual is viewed on the basis of ability.
-ODS works individually with students to determine appropriate and reasonable academic accommodations and to ensure that students receive equal access to programs, services, and opportunities to succeed academically.
+The Director of the Counseling and Consultation Center serves as a contact point for students with disabilities.
+The goal of disability services is to support the academic efforts of students with disabilities by providing a physically and educationally accessible University environment that ensures that every individual is evaluated on the basis of ability.
+The Director of the Counseling and Consultation Center works individually with students to determine appropriate and reasonable academic accommodations and to ensure that students receive equal access to University programs, services, and resources.

-Registered students with disabilities who need academic accommodations or disability-related support services are asked to contact the Office of Disability Services to arrange an intake appointment with the Coordinator of Disability Services.
-The ODS requires that a student with a disability provide appropriate documentation from a medical and/or mental health professional to verify the disability and need for accommodation(s).
-If students are unsure of their disability status, they are encouraged to contact the ODS (512.505.3149) for more information regarding disability-related support services.
+Registered students with disabilities who need academic accommodations or disability-related support services are encouraged to contact the Counseling and Consultation Center to arrange an intake appointment.
+Students with disabilities must provide appropriate documentation from a medical and/or mental health professional to document type of disability and accommodation(s) needed.
+Students who are unsure of their disability status are also encouraged to contact the Counseling and Consultation Center to receive for more information regarding disability-related support services.
+The telephone numbers of the Counseling and Consultation Center are 512.505.3144 and 512.505.3146.